bminortx/bminortx.github.io/_posts/2015-04-16-Hard-At-Work.md

 image: "images/blurdesktop.png"
 category: "startup"
 permalink: /2015/04/16/Hard-At-Work/
-preview: "tl;dr: Read 'Reinventing Organizations'.
+preview: "In which I review 'Reinventing Organizations'.
 It's the bomb.com."
 ---

 A month ago, I wouldn't have said that organizational structure and